 Biologic or Systemic Drugs:

-Taken orally these drugs can manage the body’s inflammatory and immune response.
+Taken orally, these drugs can manage the body’s inflammatory and immune response.

 Despite being so common, there is still a lot of misinformation out there about psoriasis.
-Regardless of intentions, myths about the disease lead to the stigma that makes life more difficult for people who have it.
+Regardless of intentions, myths about the disease lead to the stigma that makes life more difficult for people with it.
 Education is crucial to understanding how this disease affects millions of people.
-Have a conversation with a colleague, loved one, or friend about the disease and make sure they know the facts.
+Have a conversation with a colleague, loved one, or friend about the illness and make sure they know the facts.
 For example, if you hear someone mistake eczema for it, politely correct them and explain how they are different.
-Let people know that psoriasis is common and thanks to cutting-edge treatments, it’s symptoms are manageable.
+Let people know that psoriasis is common, and thanks to cutting-edge treatments, it’s symptoms are manageable.
 Let’s all do our part in spreading the truth.
 Also, check out this post on thinning skin too.

 Amelia Ma is a freelance writer from Burlingame, California.
 She enjoys writing articles about self-improvement, health, and wellness for professionals.